Hello, I'm Andy Dunn

 Comprehension - Compassion - Commitment

 Sometimes it is difficult to fully understand why we feel and behave the way that we do.
-The first stage of change is often about comprehending or understanding why we feel this way, and psychologists use a range of psychological models to facilitate this understanding.
+The first stage of change is often about understanding why we feel this way, and psychologists use a range of psychological models to facilitate this understanding.
 This means helping you make sense of your feelings and behaviour so that you can respond to your experience in more flexible and helpful ways.

 There is clear evidence to suggest that a negative relationship with self, especially when we are highly self-critical or feel shame, underpins a wide range of mental health problems.
 Compassion is often about offering care and giving affection; it can equally be about protecting ourselves and being realistic about what we are able to do.
 It can mean letting go of the things that we cannot change whilst finding ways to change what we can.